itornaza/sdc-advanced-lane-lines/writeup.md

 ### Writeup / README

+The main project python file is `./main.py`.
+All the rest of the source code is in `./classes/`.
+The program can be run with the following options:

+`python main.py -c` calibrates the camera
+`python main.py -e` runs the exploratory pipeline on a single test image `python main.py` runs the pipeline on a video

 ### Camera Calibration

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.